aspeakman/SolisControl/README2.md

 You can also set a _sync_ setting for the appropriate period to choose whether the charge/discharge episode is tied to the 'start' or 'end' of the period or takes place at a random point within it (the default).

-You can define an optional _cron_before_ setting within each period which overrides the main solis_control setting above.
+You can define an optional _cron_before_ setting within each period which overrides the main _solis_control_ setting above.

 Within each defined period you can also set an optional _kwh_requirement_ which is the exact target energy 'reserve' you want to have in place after that time period (this overrides the _daily_consumption_kwh_ and the _energy_monitor_ sensor settings above)

-**Note** that you can set _kwh_requirement to zero which means charge/discharge activity will be actively turned off each day Alternatively a negative number will disable any action for this period (preserving any existing charge/discharge times) Also _kwh_requirement_ can be the id of an entity which defines the value eg a helper = 'input_number.morning_reserve')
+**Note** that you can set _kwh_requirement_ to zero which means charge/discharge activity will be actively turned off each day.
+Alternatively a negative number will disable any action for this period (preserving any existing charge/discharge times) Also _kwh_requirement_ can be the id of an entity which defines the value eg a helper = 'input_number.morning_reserve')